1031 Property Exchanges

 Revenue Procedure 2000-37 provides guidelines as to the suggested terms and conditions for this type of investment.
 Should the investment not conform to these guidelines, the investment maybe treated as a tax partnership.
 This may result in the 1031 exchange being denied.

 These investments need to be carefully scrutinized for various financial and tax risks.
-Further, these investments are generally illiquid and individual investors lack control or direction over the management of the investment.
+Furthermore, these investments are generally illiquid and individual investors lack control or direction over the management of the investment.

 Is This Exchange Right For Me?